PDennise/mood_tracker/README.md

 ---

 ## 2. Installation

+Follow these steps to set up Mood Tracker on your local machine:

-    1. Make sure you have Python 3.6+ installed.
+1. Install Python 3.6+

+    Make sure Python 3.6 or higher is installed on your system.
+You can check with:

+        python3 --version

 2. Clone the repository:

         git clone https://github.com/yourusername/mood-tracker.git

 3. Navigate into the project directory:

         cd mood-tracker

+4. Set up a virtual environment (optional but recommended)

+        python3 -m venv venv
+        source venv/bin/activate  # Mac/Linux
+        venv\Scripts\activate     # Windows

-    4. Install dependencies using pip:
+5. Install dependencies using pip:

         pip install -r requirements.txt

- Note: After cloning the repository, run pip install -r requirements.txt to install all necessary dependencies before running the program.
+6. Run the program:

+        python3 run.py

+---

 ## 3. Usage
 Run the program using: